 - strong security

 - the backing of a credible team

 - a clear and unique use case

 Luno believes one cryptocurrency will play a dominant role as we move towards a better financial system.
 For now, Bitcoin is the best option because of its powerful network effects.

 Bitcoin adds a new layer of value to existing systems – similar to how we still have regular postal mail and fixed-line telephones even though we have Facebook, Skype and Gmail.

 Other currencies will probably play a different, more focused role and people may use Bitcoin to store or switch between these other currencies.
-Something like a global reserve digital currency, not unlike the US dollar in the current financial system.
+Something like a global reserve currency, not unlike the US dollar in the current financial system.

 Regulation will kill Bitcoin